kids activities for exhausted moms to be more present

 Here are my top 5 activities I do with my kids to ensure I create space for quality time in our busy schedules.
 Occasionally we can get down on the floor to play the things that they love, but these activities aren’t that.
 You’re welcome!

-Easy Kids Activities: 1.
-Do What You Love!
+#1 Kids Activities for Exhausted Moms: Do What You Love!

 You might have to think about this for a second, so take a moment and try to come up with three activities or hobbies you enjoy doing on your own.
 Once you have them, find ways to incorporate your kids!
 Some examples: